GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 ### What's New

+- Added the BiSeNet model from ECCV 2018!

-- Added the Dense Decoder Shortcut Connections network from CVPR 2018!
+- Added the Dense Decoder Shortcut Connections model from CVPR 2018!

-- Added the DenseASPP network from CVPR 2018!
+- Added the DenseASPP model from CVPR 2018!

 ### Coming Soon